 Getting to know any new software application can be an arduous task.
 Even the most well-thought out and beautifully designed interface can be overwhelming to beginners, making the process of getting started a bit of a challenge.

-Litmus Builder lets you quickly build and test on the email clients that matter most to your audience, and utilize reusable HTML and CSS code snippets and pre-tested templates to reduce errors and maintain brand consistency.
-It’s an ideal solution for individuals and teams alike that are looking to dramatically increase their productivity throughout the email creative process.
+Litmus Builder lets you quickly build for and test on the email clients that matter most to your audience, and use reusable HTML and CSS code snippets and pre-tested templates to reduce errors and maintain brand consistency.
+It’s an ideal solution for individuals and teams alike looking to dramatically increase their productivity throughout the email production process.
 It’s chock-full of features and tools to improve your workflow, and we want to make sure you’re comfortable with all of them.

-With that in mind, we’re kicking off a three-part series on the essentials of using Litmus Builder.
+With that in mind, we’re kicking off a four-part series on the essentials of using Litmus Builder.
 In Part I (which you’re reading right now), we’ll discuss creating new documents, setting up preferences, and the Builder interface.
 Part II and Part III will focus on coding, testing, and improving team workflows using Builder.
 Part IV is on best practices for creating HTML emails in Builder.

 Let’s get started and look at how Litmus Builder can help you in your own email marketing.

 When you first log into Litmus, you’ll see your dashboard, which is where you’ll find all your current emails in Litmus—and have the option to build a new email.
 The Home Dashboard looks like this:

 You can find your email using the search bar or the folders on the left-hand side.
 If you originally created the email, click “My emails” to narrow down your search.